RooftopAcademy/agustin_tosco_compartido/README.md

 npm run dev
 ```

-By default, the app will run in port 3002.
+Remember to configure your `.env` file to define the HOST and PORT your app will be using.

 ______________